becodeorg/LOCD/hugo/readme.md

 - **script.js** &#8594; The JavaScript that will be used inside the JS editor.
 - **Resources folder** &#8594; This folder will contain all resources the junior will use inside their exercises.

-> The subject,chapter and exercise folders naming is important, you will see more about this in the "Data" chapter.
+> The subject, chapter and exercise folders naming is important, you will see more about this in the "Data" chapter.